kingnolds/portfolio/README.md

 ## Description
 This is a Portfolio page created to show my work and present myself as a competitive hire.
 ----
-UPDATED: Oceans of Knowledge, Day Planner, and Weather app to project cards and added Resume to open
+UPDATED: UDFB Helping Hand, Oceans of Knowledge, Day Planner, and Weather app to project cards and added Resume to open
 -----
 This was made using HTML and CSS.
 The main tools used were flex-box, css classes, ids, pseudo-classes and variables.